 The performance counters (PCR and PIC) are not shared between threads.
 This is true for performance events as well.
 In other words, a given performance event increments a performance counter of one and only one thread which has triggered the event.

 But there are some exceptions.
-The following performance events are shared among all the four threads.
-That is, each event increments PICs of all the threads.
+The following performance events are shared among all eight threads.
+That is, each event increments PICs for all of the threads.

 - cycle_counts - Jupiter Bus events